-Leaving the shrine, I walked on a pathway at the foot of Mt.
+I walked down a pathway called History and Academy Walk at the foot of Mt.
 Ariko.
 I found some historic sites.
 The first one I found was the site of a clan school, Kodokan, established in 1775.

 After leaving the pathway and walking for a while, I found a beautiful building, Izushi Meijikan.
 The pseudo-Western style building was built as the county hall in 1887.
 Now it is used as a museum.
 Unfortunately, it was closed on that day.
 I hope to go back.